 Following on from yesterday, here’s my top twelve (any guesses why i picked twelve…?)
 Modern Doctor Who Stories.
 These are my favourites, but feel free to disagree with them and post alternate lists in the comments below.

-7. Army of Ghosts/Doomsday: (Series 2, Russell T. Davies) A great finale with a shock cliffhanger as the Daleks and Cybermen collide and the Doctor encounters Torchwood.
+11. Army of Ghosts/Doomsday: (Series 2, Russell T. Davies) A great finale with a shock cliffhanger as the Daleks and Cybermen collide and the Doctor encounters Torchwood.
 The ‘Cult of Skaro’ make an impression as Dalek’s with more individual personas and Tracy Ann Oberman is good value as Torchwood’s leader.
 Rose gets a touching final send-off (even if Davies chickens out and gives her a happier ending in series 4).
-Only the cybermen’s irritating inability to kill a single Dalek (come on!) prevents me putting this higher.
+Only the Cybermen’s irritating inability to kill a single Dalek (come on!) prevents me putting this higher

-5. The Pandorica Opens/The Big Bang: (Series 5, Steven Moffat) Moffat’s best finale (Pandorica is one of my favourite episodes and cliffhangers) and he shows that lone cybermen or Daleks can still be threatening.
+6. The Pandorica Opens/The Big Bang: (Series 5, Steven Moffat) Moffat’s best finale (Pandorica is one of my favourite episodes and cliffhangers) and he shows that lone Cybermen or Daleks can still be threatening.
 Matt Smith’s speech in Pandorica and Arthur Darvill’s performance as Rory are highlights.

-4. Blink: (Series 3, Steven Moffat) Hold on!
-Blink fourth?
-Yes, i know many of you probably think i’m crazy, but while Blink is arguably the cleverest and most renowned episode of New Who, it isn’t my favourite.
+5. Blink: (Series 3, Steven Moffat) Blink fifth?
+Yes, I know many of you probably think I’m crazy, but while Blink is arguably the cleverest and most renowned episode of New Who, it isn’t my favourite.
 I rewatch the top 3 a lot more than Blink, which is what consigns it to fourth place.
 Nevertheless, the best ‘Doctor-lite’ episode (David Tennant gets about 5 minutes of screen time) and the one that introduced the weeping angels, this will never be forgotten.
 That Carey Mulligan’s career took off after her performance here as Sally isn’t a surprise!

-2. Dalek: (Series 1, Rob Shearman) Iconic.
+3. Dalek: (Series 1, Rob Shearman) Iconic.
 The Daleks have never been better as a single one rampages through an alien collector’s underground bunker in Utah.
 Christopher Eccleston’s greatest performance in the role of the Ninth Doctor as well.
-As i said in my full review of this episode, this is still unsurpassed as a Dalek story in the modern era of Doctor Who.
+As I said in my full review of this episode, this is still unsurpassed as a Dalek story in the modern era of Doctor Who.

-This was the hardest ‘top ten’ list i’ve ever done – even adding 2 extra spaces meant i couldn’t include all my favourites, i know some of you will probably be surprised to see ‘The Empty Child/The Doctor Dances’, ‘The Eleventh Hour’, ‘Listen’ etc. missing but as much as i like/admire those… i had to make a choice.
-And this was veering dangerously close to a top twelve Steven Moffat stories list anyway what with 7 out of 12 stories being written by him.
+I know some of you will probably be surprised to see ‘The Eleventh Hour’, ‘Listen’ etc. missing but as much as I like/admire those… I had to make a choice.
+And this was veering dangerously close to a top twelve Steven Moffat stories list anyway what with 8 out of 13 stories being written by him.
 That said – when on form – he is clearly the best writer Doctor Who has available.